 1. The first and most important step that should be done by all staff in the practice (long before an emergency happens) is to write job descriptions and protocols for each position that are very precise so that anyone could pick up and do an adequate job of filling in for a short while by reading and following instructions.
 Every day as they notice duties that they are doing, they should write a quick description or protocol and put it in their job description file (in the computer on the desktop for easy find, or hard copy in their desk drawer).

 2. Some practices have past staff who are not working and are available as needed in a pinch (lucky devils).

-3. It is a great idea to do cross-training with you staff so that they know the basics of each other’s jobs and could get by covering the other positions.
-This training takes a little strategic planning so as not to interrupt current flow of business; it can be planned out and done in little bits over a period of time.
+3. It is a great idea to do cross-training with your staff so that they know the basics of each other’s jobs and could get by covering the other positions.
+This training takes a little strategic planning so as not to interrupt the current flow of business; it can be planned out and done in little bits over a period of time.

 4. Hire a temporary to fill in.
 Here’s where #1 above becomes invaluable!

 Good luck and may the gods be with you that illness doesn’t strike your team!